Modified release tablets

 inflammation of the pancreas

-adrenal glands not working properly
+adrenal glands not working properly or underactive adrenal gland

 underactive thyroid gland

-inflammatory bowel disease or recent abdominal surgery.
+inflammatory bowel disease or recent abdominal surgery

 This medicine is not recommended to be taken during labour.